 Worship through Giving

 We recognise that worship is not just what we do when we gather together at an event in school or in church but God calls us to worship him with all of our lives and means.
-As a school we take great joy in expressing our gratitude to God through fundraising for charities; in the last year the whole school community worked together wonderfully to raise money for local charities such as Ealing Foodbank and Ealing Winter Night Shelter.
-Larger National Charities, such as Macmillan Cancer Support and Genes for Jeans, were also supported through school organised events and generous giving.
+As a school we take great joy in expressing our gratitude to God through fundraising for charities.
+For our Lent Appeal during the Covid-19 pandemic, pupils used their gifts in lots of wonderful and creative ways to raise money for the NHS charities.
+Previous years have seen the whole school community working together wonderfully to raise money for local charities such as Ealing Foodbank and Ealing Winter Night Shelter.
+Larger National Charities, such as Macmillan Cancer Support and Genes for Jeans, have also been supported through school organised events and generous giving.

 An educational professional who visited the school in March 2020 wrote in our visitors’ book:

 I visit many schools across Ealing and whenever I visit CtS, I feel a deep sense of peace and tranquility in the environment.
 I’m inspired by the connection students show towards peers and adults around them.
 Fostering self-love within each individual is key to developing a loving attitude towards the school, within the community and more globally toward the outside world – thank you for making me feel a valued part of this community.

 A copy of our collective worship and spirituality policy can be found below.

 Please find below our Christian Values Worship Slides for the current term.